 What made it hard.

-Greenfield domains start with nothing engines trust.
-Every citation heuristic that favors incumbents — history, links, behavioral signals — worked against this launch.
-And the PIM-as-source-of-truth requirement meant no copy-paste catalog: if product data forked from Acumatica, the project failed on its own terms regardless of traffic.
+A greenfield domain starts with nothing engines trust.
+Every citation heuristic that rewards incumbents — history, links, behavioral signals — worked against this launch.
+The PIM-as-source-of-truth rule ruled out a copy-paste catalog, too: if the product data ever forked from Acumatica, the project failed on its own terms no matter what traffic did.

 What we ran